Exposure to an epic landscape

-While I've managed to get out and scramble a lot of mountains this summer, I hope that I never become so jaded from these experiences that I begin to view great scrambling destinations like Mt.
+While I've managed to get out and scramble a lot of mountains, I hope that I never become so jaded from these experiences that I begin to view great scrambling destinations like Mt.
 Wilcox as being “not worth the drive”, or “not worth doing on its own” — as a pair of acquaintances have characterized this mountain.

 Mt.
 Wilcox combines an excellent approach trail with an enjoyable ridgewalk up the first two/thirds of its southern flank, and then, for those comfortable with a little exposure, an engaging scrambling section to spice things up a bit on the way to the summit.
 Of course, with its prime location near the toe of the Athabasca Glacier in the heart of the Columbia Icefields region, the views are exceptional from the moment you emerge above the treeline, a mere 20 minutes into your journey.
 Giants such as Mt.
 Athabasca, Snowdome and Mt.
 Kitchener are always in view, while other lofty peaks such at Mt.
 Bryce, North Twin, Twin's Tower, and Mt.
 Alberta begin to show themselves as you ascend further up the mountain.

 A rather quick scramble, a trip up Mt.
 Wilcox should leave you with plenty of time to explore the adjacent Wilcox Pass, a lovely plateau full of colourful mosses, wildflowers, mountain sheep and shallow ponds.
 This is one place where one can easily become awestruck by the scale of the landscape around them.

 I met Geoff and Greg from the Calgary Scrambling & Mountaineering Club near the trailhead and, after realizing we were headed for the same destination, joined up for the ascent.
 We had a great day, even with the highly variable weather, and I became a member of the club a few weeks later.